moward98/ML-page/README.md

 Finally I implemented the Kalman Filter loop to recursively estimate the state of the vehicle as it progresses through the workspace.

-The following image shows the path the vehicle actually traverses in orange, and shows the Kalman Filter estimate of the vehicle location in blue.
+The following image shows the path the vehicle actually traverses in orange, and shows the Extended Kalman Filter's estimate of the vehicle location in blue.

 ![](media/EKF.PNG)